ValeriyAndreevichPushkarev/BAC/README.md

 So defining the simpliest generator of questions based on json-like object descriptions is the trivial thing.
 (That's called reading :) )

-And we dont need to train transformer with 20 billion parameters to get information about anu objects (in final specification or in design rules).
+And we dont need to train transformer with 20 billion parameters to get information about any objects (in final specification or in design rules).

 We can extract any data about objects and states with questions.